AdaCore/training_material/courses/spark_essentials/080_subprogram_contracts/05-preventing_unsoundness.rst

 Which statement is correct?

-   A. All functions terminate by definition in SPARK.
+   A. All functions terminate by definition in SPARK
-   B. An inconsistent axiom may be caused only by a non-terminating function.
+   B. An inconsistent axiom may be caused only by a non-terminating function
-   C. The only protection against unsoundness is reviews.
+   C. The only protection against unsoundness is reviews
    D. :answer:`A proved terminating subprogram cannot lead to unsoundness.`

 .. container:: animate

    Explanations

-   A. No, recursion and infinite loops may cause non-termination.
+   A. No, recursion and infinite loops may cause non-termination
-   B. The contract may be unfeasible if the function is not proved.
+   B. The contract may be unfeasible if the function is not proved
-   C. :toolname:`GNATprove` has multiple defenses against inconsistent axioms.
+   C. :toolname:`GNATprove` has multiple defenses against inconsistent axioms
    D. Correct